ErinBecker/carpentries.org/pages/membership.md

 <strong>Discounts</strong>

 * Instructor Trainers - Organisations supporting Instructor Trainers earn a $5,000 discount on membership per active Instructor Trainer.
 This discount does not apply to potential future Instructor Trainers who will take part in Instructor Trainer Training during the membership year.
 * Regional Coordinators - Organisations supporting a Regional Coordinator earn a $10,000 discount on membership.
 The typical workload for a Regional Coordinator is 35 centrally-organised workshops per year (not including self-organised workshops).
-If workshop demand raises above that level, we may bring on a second Regional Coordinator in your region.
+If workshop demand rises above that level, we may bring on a second Regional Coordinator in your region.
 * Community Leadership - In limited cases, individuals carrying out significant community leadership roles may earn a $10,000 discount on membership for their institution.

 We provide a limited number of scholarships for institutions with financial need and for institutions serving historically underserved populations.
 If you believe that your institution is eligible for scholarship support, [please send us an email](mailto:memberships@carpentries.org).

+Members of our team are on hand to help you in constructing a Platinum membership that best suits your organisation's needs for training and community support.
+To request a meeting with our team, [please send us an email](mailto:memberships@carpentries.org).

 ### Frequently Asked Questions